- Hepatitis C is transmitted through contact with blood, but it is also an STI.

 - As an STI, it’s mainly found among gay men within specific networks.

 - If you don’t treat hepatitis C, it can eventually lead to liver disease and liver cancer.

 - Hepatitis C can be cured with medication.
 However, you can get the virus again after being cured of it.

 - There is no vaccine for hepatitis C (as there is for hepatitis A and B).

 Hepatitis means ‘inflamed liver’.
 Hepatitis is usually caused by a virus.
 The virus that causes hepatitis C is called the “hepatitis C virus” (HepC, HCV).Read more

 The hepatitis C virus was discovered in 1989.
 There are 71 million people living with the virus worldwide.
 In the Netherlands, about 20,000 people have hepatitis C. Gay men make up only a small percentage of this.
-Between 50 and 100 new cases of acute hepatitis C infection are detected among gay men in the Netherlands each year.
+Between 50 and 100 new cases of hepatitis C infection, often recently acquired, are detected among gay men in the Netherlands each year.